 Presently, the central bank is leveraging market-oriented institutions for joint research and development of central bank digital currencies.
 Furthermore, the new central bank digital currency can serve as a new monetary policy tool or investment asset.
 On the other hand, the central bank digital currency could also serve as a benchmark for interest rates offered by banks on deposits.

-China is launching DCEP project, which is new government-supported digital currency.
+China is launching DCEP project that is backed up by the government and is meant to become the new national currency.
 Learn more about the DCEP project now!

 European Central Bank